 Bananas and Horse Stomach Ulcers?

 Since bananas have protective phospholipids, they can protect the mucous membrane in the stomach.
 This, in turn, helps cushion the horse against ulcers or even helps manage the condition in case the horse is already affected.

-Unripe bananas are particularly recommended for treating stomach ulcers, although there is not research back up for this.
-Unripe bananas also promote cell and tissue repairs in the digestive tract following damages from ulcers.
+Unripe bananas are particularly recommended for treating stomach ulcers, although there is not research to back this up.
+Unripe bananas also promote cell and tissue repair in the digestive tract following damage from ulcers.